wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Screenshots ==

-1. Advanced CSV File Importer With Ultimate User Friendly Features with drag and drop etc.
+1. Advanced CSV Importer With Ultimate User Friendly Features with drag and drop etc.
 2. User friendly easy mapping for any csv file data to wordpress field attributes with sampling.
 3. Advanced duplicate post name and content check with server request control for high performance factor.
 4. Detailed real time log to know pinpoint status.